 The Georgia Trust for Historic Preservation, the Georgia Historic Preservation Division (HPD), and the Georgia Alliance of Preservation Commissions (GAPC) partner to present the Georgia Statewide Preservation Conference.
-This year we will be offering a virtual conference comprised of webinar presentations.
+This year’s conference will be virtual, comprised of webinar presentations.

 The statewide preservation conference brings together preservationists, non-profits, planners, architects, historians, architectural historians, archaeologists, city and county administrators, historic preservation commission members and students from across Georgia.

-- Full registration ($35) includes all sessions held during the virtual conference.
+- Full registration is $35 and includes all virtual sessions.

-- A discounted registration rate ($25) is available for Georgia Alliance of Preservation Commission (GAPC) members.
+- A discounted registration rate of $25 is available for Georgia Alliance of Preservation Commission (GAPC) members.

 Registrants seeking Historic Preservation Commission training will receive credit based on their individual registration and attendance at virtual sessions.
 Please note training certificates will not be provided by the Historic Preservation Division unless requested.
 If a training certificate is needed, please contact firstname.lastname@example.org at the completion of the conference.